jeansibelius/outcome/README.md

 - Improve new category form icon selection ✅
 - Can delete existing entries ✅
 - Can delete existing categories ✅
+- Can edit existing entries
-- Can edit existing entries & categories
+- Can edit existing categories
 - Performing actions (adding, editing, deleting) on entries or categories is reflected in the UI immediately (queries & cache are kept up to date)
 - Basic views/components exist: expenses, income, adding new entries, adding new categories, summary